 I notified all the credit card companies and even closed a few accounts permanently.
-The other credit card companies, the ones I still wanted cards from, promised to send new cards in a few weeks.
+The other credit card companies, the ones I still wanted cards from, promised to send new cards in a few weeks, they’re the best credit cards for no credit so I wanted to keep them.
+It was such a hassle!
+I knew losing a wallet would be annoying but this was so frustrating!
 I had originally spent so much time finding the best credit cards usa with all the best terms, that I was determined to make sure these were upheld so that I didn’t have to go back to square one.
 I rely heavily on credit cards and I’m proud of the credit score I have as a result of it.
 At least that was one successful attempt at replacing what was stolen.

 My next stop was a new driver’s license.
 I looked up the requirements for identification, found my passport and birth certificate and headed to the BMV.
 The wait wasn’t long and the clerk was cheerful.
 She was sympathetic to the story about my missing wallet.
 She zipped through the paperwork with amazing speed and said, “That will be $10.50.”
 I only had four one-dollar bills, so I handed her one of my husband’s credit cards that I had been using.

 “I can’t accept this, it doesn’t have your name on it.”